Download free IR35 contract templates and example clauses

-With end-clients (other than small businesses) now tasked with determining IR35 status, it’s vital that contractors are able to ensure the decision made by their client is the correct one.
+With end-clients (other than small businesses) now responsible for determining IR35 status, it’s important that contractors can ensure the decision made by their client is the correct one.

-A common route contractors take to ensure this is looking for an ‘IR35 friendly’ contract online, essentially to use as a reference point.
+A common route contractors take is to look for an ‘IR35 friendly’ contract template online, using it as a reference point.

 Working practices must reflect the contract wording